wp-plugins/jetpack-widget-visibility/readme.txt

 = You may also like =

+* [Jetpack Sharing](http://wordpress.org/plugins/jetpack-sharing/) - Share content with Facebook, Twitter, and many more.
+* [Jetpack Gravatar Hovercards](http://wordpress.org/plugins/jetpack-gravatar-hovercards/) - Show a pop-up business card of your users' gravatar profiles in comments.
 * [Jetpack Omnisearch](http://wordpress.org/plugins/jetpack-omnisearch/) - A single search box, that lets you search many different things.
-* [Jetpack Gravatar Hovercards](http://wordpress.org/plugins/jetpack-gravatar-hovercards/) - Show a pop-up business card of your users' gravatar profiles in comments.
-* [Jetpack Sharing](http://wordpress.org/plugins/jetpack-sharing/) - The most super duper sharing tool on the interwebs.
-Share content with Facebook, Twitter, and many more.
+* [Jetpack Markdown](http://wordpress.org/plugins/jetpack-markdown/) - Write in Markdown, publish in HTML.

 == Installation ==